superfliege/pi-midi-velocity-curve-changer/README.md

 Although I think the keyboard is pretty good, it has a terrible velocity curve which unfortunately is not standalone customizable.
 I still have an old Raspberry Pi lying around and a USB-to-Midi adapter.
 With this Python script it was possible to put the Raspberry Pi between the keyboard and the MPC one to function as a “velocity adjuster”.

 Optional: If you have an Akai LPD8 Controller you can use the prgm_change midi message to manipulate the midi messages from your input device.
-With this functionality the script will give you a change to change midi channel for your keyboard.
+With this functionality the script will give you a chance to change midi channel for your keyboard.

+The pygamemidi.py and pygamemidi.sh are experimental and are used to display the velocity curve, midichannel change.
+They are not necessary.

 You also need: